What is payday filing and how does it affect my business?

 maybe an employer schedule amendment (IR344) if anything changed

 Now you must submit that information after each pay day.
-This may create more reporting if you pay your employees weekly or fortnightly.

 How you submit reports